Graph Property Inference in Small Language Models: Effects of Representation and Reasoning Strategy: Abstract

 \section{Abstract}

 Recent progress in language modeling has expanded the range of tasks that can be approached through natural language interfaces, including problems that require structured reasoning.
 However, it remains unclear how effectively limited-capacity language models can infer formal properties of relational structures when those structures are presented in textual form.
-Understanding the conditions under which structured reasoning succeeds or fails is essential for applying small models in graph-based domains.

 We conduct a systematic study of graph-theoretic property inference in small instruction-tuned language models, isolating the roles of input representation and reasoning strategy.
-Across a diverse set of local and global graph metrics, we find that structural performance is highly sensitive to how relational information is organized.
-Representations that preserve neighborhood structure consistently improve estimation stability and ordinal consistency, while multi-branch reasoning yields the most reliable aggregate gains across configurations.
+Across a diverse set of local and global graph metrics evaluated on three models, we find that small language models fail to achieve reliable graph property estimation: normalized errors consistently exceed the intrinsic dispersion of target properties, and rank correlations remain weak across all configurations.
+However, the failure is structured rather than uniform.
+Adjacency-list encodings consistently reduce error and improve ordinal consistency relative to edge-lists, and multi-branch reasoning yields measurable aggregate gains across configurations.

-These results show that graph property inference in small language models depends critically on representational organization and inference design.
-Structural competence is therefore shaped not only by model scale, but by how relational information is encoded and how predictions are elicited.
-The findings identify practical levers for improving structured inference under constrained model capacity.
+These results show that without task-specific fine-tuning or architectural adaptation, graph property inference in pretrained small language models remains fundamentally unreliable, but that representational organization and inference design produce consistent differences.
+The findings characterize the conditions under which structured inference degrades and identify which design choices yield improvements even under constrained model capacity.

 \keywords{Small language models \and Graph reasoning \and Structured representations}